 For large vessel groundings requiring immediate attention, please call the 24-hour emergency groundings cell phone at 786-385-3054

 In recognition of Florida's unique coral reef systems and their importance to the economy, the Florida Legislature enacted Section 403.93345, Florida Statutes, titled the Florida Coral Reef Protection Act (CRPA), effective July 1, 2009.
-The CRPA was created to increase protection of coral reef resources on submerged lands off the coasts of Martin, Palm Beach, Broward, Miami-Dade and Monroe counties.
+The CRPA was created to increase protection of coral reef resources on submerged lands off the coasts of Monroe, Miami-Dade, Broward, Palm Beach, and Martin counties.

 As the state's lead trustee for coral reef resources, the DEP Coral Reef Conservation Program (CRCP) is charged with response and recovery for coral reef injuries on sovereign submerged lands.
 The DEP CRCP Reef Injury Prevention and Response Program is responsible for leading response to, and management of, coral reef and hardbottom injuries resulting from direct impacts such as vessel grounding, anchoring and cable drag events.
 DEP CRCP has jurisdiction over the Coral ECA, which is the northern third of the Florida Reef Tract, from the northern border of Biscayne National Park in Miami-Dade County to the St. Lucie Inlet in Martin County.

-A primary goal of the Reef Injury Prevention and Response Program is to develop and implement management actions that prevent coral reef injuries associated with commercial and recreational vessels, using tools created through the Southeast Florida Coral Reef Initiative and other local action strategies.
-Where damages to reef resources do occur, the goal is to ensure that appropriate and adequate restoration and/or mitigation is carried out on impacted coral reef resources and that those responsible for damages are held accountable.
+A primary goal of the Reef Injury Prevention and Response Program is to develop and implement management actions that prevent coral reef injuries associated with commercial and recreational vessels using tools created through the Southeast Florida Coral Reef Initiative and other local action strategies.
+When damages to reef resources do occur, the goal is to ensure that appropriate and adequate restoration and/or mitigation is carried out on impacted coral reef resources and that those responsible for damages are held accountable.